 To add new stream for checking, click on Add stream button on top, this will bring a dialog shown below.

-The fields have the following purposes.
+It has 3 tabs, each representing its set of fields.
 More details on some of those fields will be explained in specific separate articles.

 - Stream name is used for identifying the stream inside of web console.